 Nothing is more important to us than helping our clients navigate the complex series of steps to sell their businesses when the time is right, and get the best value they can for all of their hard work.
-These are stories of the selling process and successful business sale outcomes.

 When Mike and Kelley Church purchased Cody Pools in 2003, they were looking for a company with name recognition and growth potential.
 Under their leadership, the company has grown to become one of the top 50 in-ground swimming pool contractors in the United States, according to Pool and Spa News.